Safarveisi/kind-microservice/README.md

 ## Serve
 Download the registered Prophet models (for each store id) on Mlflow and make predictions for the requested store id and the time range.
-The inference system runs on a kind kubernetes cluster to make the application scalable through a load balancer (ingress).
+The inference system runs on a kind kubernetes cluster to make the application scalable.
+An Ingress service is used as for the load balancer and a way to communicate with the inference service from outside of the cluster.
+The application code resides in a docker image (see `Dockerfile`) deployed into the Kubernetes cluster (see `kube-deploy.yaml`).

 ## Train and inference system